Updated July 2020

-Taking the classic template of Mary Shelley’s Frankenstein.
-The Fly replaces the monster with the the doctor himself.
-Asking how far an intelligent scientist will go with their own body in achieving a scientific goal.
-The doctor himself slowly becoming the monster as the themes of Frankenstein mix with Dr Jekyll and Mr Hide.
+Taking the template of Mary Shelley’s Frankenstein.
+The Fly plays with the interface between monster and doctor.
+While asking how far an intelligent scientist would go in achieving a scientific goal.
+As the doctor slowly becomes the monster as Frankenstein mixes with Dr Jekyll and Mr Hide.